 Seasonal activities in Meacham Lake Campground

-Don't forget to pack your swimsuit in your rig.
-At the campgrounds, there are designated hours when a lifeguard is on duty when you can partake in supervised swimming.
-During the times when lifeguards are unavailable the beaches will be closed to ensure your safety.
+Don't forget to pack your swimsuit and your beach toys in your rig because you are headed to the lake with a huge sandy beach.
+At Meacham Lake, there are designated hours when a lifeguard is on duty when you can partake in supervised swimming.
+During the times when lifeguards are unavailable, the beaches will be closed to ensure your safety.
+If you brought your pooch to the campground, you can't bring it to the beach, so you will have to get someone to stay back at camp.

-In the eastern half of the lake between Roaring and Winnebago rocks there is a large population of small mouth bass.
-Meanwhile if you fish on the southern end of the lake you can expect to find some northern pike in the weedy areas.
+Fishing is a favorite pastime for Lake Meacham visitors.
+Anglers can expect to catch catfish, northern pike, smallmouth bass, and yellow perch as well as other species.
+Before heading to the campground, purchase your fishing license online or by phone, as they are no longer available at the campground.
+In the eastern half of the lake between Roaring and Winnebago Rocks, there is a large population of smallmouth bass.
+Meanwhile, if you fish on the southern end of the lake, you can expect to find some northern pike in the weedy areas.
 While the yellow perch can grow to an impressive size, it is advisable not to eat them due to health concerns.
 It is recommended not to eat any fish over the size of 12 inches due to high levels of mercury.

-If you want to go on a hiking adventure, all you have to do is park your RV at the trailhead.
-There are many trails around Lake Meacham located in the Debar Mountain Wild Forest, Saranac Lakes Wild Forest, or Paul Smith's VIC.
-Some of the best hikes include Debar Mountain, Azure Mountain, Ampersand Mountain, and Loon Lake Mountain.
-Several of these hikes begin quite a distance away from the campsite, so will require you to drive to the start.
+If you want to go on a hiking adventure, all you have to do is take your RV to one of the many trailheads.
+Hikers will enjoy the trails around Lake Meacham because the lake is surrounded by forests such as Debar Mountain Wild Forest, Saranac Lakes Wild Forest, or Paul Smith's VIC.
+Some of the best hikes in the area include Debar Mountain, Azure Mountain, Ampersand Mountain, and Loon Lake Mountain.
+Several of these hikes begin quite a distance away from the campsite, so it might be best to drive to the trailhead.